 Category: ISO-25010/Usability/Learnability

-Statement: The solution’s service(s) MUST have accessible electronic documentation sufficient for different roles of users to learn how to use the system for their needs.
+Statement: The solution’s service(s) must have accessible electronic documentation sufficient for different roles of users to learn how to use the system for their needs.

-Rationale: Users that can self-help themselves to learning how to use a system reduce the cost of supporting them.
+Rationale: users that can self-help themselves to learning how to use a system reduce the cost of supporting them.

 Details: Electronic documentation is usually hosted separate to the service itself, but using a DNS name related to the service?

 Prompts: Do the solution’s service(s) have documentation?
 Is the service publicly accessible online?
 Where can it be currently seen?
-Can the documentation url be customised to align to the service’s URL while meeting project defined DNS naming schemes?
+Can the documentation URL be customised to align to the service’s URL while meeting project defined DNS naming schemes?
 For example: https://help.env.myservice.ourcorp.tld

 Operability